neontuts/coding-challenge/coding-challenge - #6/README.md

-# Coding Challenge #6 - Number Of 1's
+# Coding Challenge #6 - Number Of 0's and 1's

 ## Problem